sanity-io/telemetry/README.md

 ### Trace promise helper

-As an alternative, you can also use the `wrapPromise` helper to automatically mark the trace as completed or failed when the promise resolves or rejects:
+As an alternative, you can also use the `await` helper to automatically mark the trace as completed or failed when the promise resolves or rejects:

 ```typescript